 O Billiard Cafe, 4887 Convoy St, San Diego, CA 921112 | Phone: (858) 268-0688

-O Billiards Cafe, still commonly known by its old name, O Zone Billiard Cafe, changed its name nearly a decade ago.
-If you hear a local suggest “Ozone” as a top spot and can’t find it online, you’re in the know.
+O Billiards Cafe, formerly known as O Zone Billiard Cafe, underwent a name change nearly a decade ago.
+If a local mentions “Ozone” as a top spot and you can’t find it online, now you know.

 3. College Billiards